Ranked Choice Voting

 Ranked choice voting (RCV) is a voting method in which voters rank candidates in order of preference (1st choice, 2nd choice, 3rd choice).
 Ranked choice voting allows your vote to count towards another candidate if your 1st choice candidate receives the least amount of votes.

-Arlington County will be implementing ranked choice voting for the first time in the June 20, 2023 Democratic Primary Election for the office of County Board (2 seats).
+Arlington County implemented ranked choice voting for the first time in the June 20, 2023 Democratic Primary Election for the office of County Board (2 seats).

 How to Mark Your RCV Ballot